TheSethRose/TheSethRose/README.md

 # 👋 Hi, I'm Seth!

-I'm a software developer, entrepreneur, and passionate advocate for neurodiversity.
-As a neurodivergent individual and cancer survivor, my journey has been one of resilience, determination, and an unwavering commitment to making a positive impact in the world of technology.

-As a neurodivergent individual, I understand the challenges and unique perspectives that come with neurodiversity.
-My life's mission is to embrace the strengths of the neurodiverse community and create technology that helps us overcome challenges, fostering innovation, creativity, and problem-solving in ways that might otherwise be overlooked.
+As a neurodivergent software developer, entrepreneur, and passionate advocate for the neurodiverse community, you'll likely find me on 𝕏 (Twitter), discussing the latest advancements in AI, machine learning, and their potential to revolutionize industries.

+My secret weapons are my ADHD-fueled brain, a steady stream of caffeine, and an undying love for solving problems that make mere mortals cry.

+When I'm not battling corporate inefficiencies or integrating systems that were never meant to talk to each other, I'm probably sharpening my skills in full stack development & #buildinpublic - because why not add a few more programming languages to the mix?

-I'm proud to share that I have been in remission from Stage 4 Diffuse Large B Cell Lymphoma since February 27, 2024.
-This experience taught me invaluable lessons about resilience, self-advocacy, and the importance of prioritizing mental and physical well-being.
+As a proud cancer survivor in remission from Stage 4 Diffuse Large B-Cell Lymphoma since February 27, 2024, I've learned invaluable lessons about resilience, self-advocacy, and the importance of prioritizing mental and physical well-being.

 ## 🔭 Current Projects & Focus